corda/corda-docs/content/en/docs/cenm/1.3/identity-manager.md

 ```

 {{< note >}}
-Due to the way the migrations are defined, if the Identity Manager and Network Map services are using the same
+Due to the way the migrations are defined, if the Identity Manager and Network Map Services are using the same
 DB instance then they *must* use separate DB schemas.
 For more information regarding the supported databases
 along with the schema see [CENM Databases](database-set-up.md).